 Doris’s father, Frederick, was a dynamic entrepreneur.
 Starting with a single fish shop, Frederick capitalised on a boom in herring to build up a thriving business and left the equivalent of £2 million in today’s money in his will.

 Turning to his father’s relatives, Kevin begins in a city he knows well, Oxford.
 It’s here that his great great grandfather, Archbishop Richard Whately, was a prominent academic in the early 19th century.
 Kevin’s brother, Frank, has a family tree compiled by Kevin’s father, naval commander Richard.
 It largely shows generations of clergymen, but one name stands out – who was Thomas Whately, a ‘turkey merchant’ and Archbishop Richard’s grandfather?

 He was a considerable figure.
 At the Mercers’ Hall in the City of London, Kevin learns that Thomas didn’t deal in poultry but was apprenticed to the Levant Company, which traded in Turkey, Syria and Palestine.
 He did so well that, in the middle of the 18th century, he became a director of the Bank of England.

 Thomas was married to Mary Thompson and it’s through her family that Kevin traces his family back even further.
-Mary was descended from Robert Thompson, one of four puritan brothers who rose to prominence during the Commonwealth, when England was briefly a republic.
+Mary was descended from Robert Thompson, one of four puritan brothers who rose to prominence during the Commonwealth in the 17th century, when England was briefly a republic.